Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Conditions for Controllability: Codimension

 \begin{definition} Consider a codimension-$k$ distribution $D$ on a manifold $M$, denote its complement in $\X(M)$ by $D^{\perp}$, i.e. $D|_x\oplus D^{\perp}|_x=T_xM$, $\forall x\in M$.
 Given a $(k-1)$-dimensional distribution $S\subset D^{\perp}$, a set $F\subset \X(M)$ is called $S$-supported along $D$ if $S$ is $D$-invariant and there exists a $D$-invariant non-vanishing smooth vector field $\xi\in H\backslash S$, such that $\forall x\in U$, $F|_x\subset S^+|_x$, where $S^+|_x$ is the complement in $D^{\perp}$ of the connected component of $(D^{\perp}\backslash S)|_x$ containing $\xi|_x$, and this is briefly denoted as $f\in S^+$. \end{definition}

-One can see that under assumption (A1) any system (\ref{0.1}) which does not satisfy (\ref{1.4}) will allow a supporting distribution $S$ along $G$.
+{Since $\Con\{G_*f(x),G|_x\}$ is an affine subspace in $T_xM$,} one can see that under the assumption {\bf (A1)} any system (\ref{0.1}) which does not satisfy (\ref{1.4}) will allow a supporting distribution $S$ along $G$.
 Further, we have the following statement on the necessity of (\ref{1.4}) for a class of codimension-$k$ systems.

-\begin{theorem} Consider the system (\ref{0.1}) of codimension $k$ satisfying (A1)(A2').
+\begin{theorem} Consider the system (\ref{0.1}) of codimension $k$ satisfying {\bf (A1)(A2')}.
 If the condition (\ref{1.4}) is not satisfied and for the supporting distribution $S$ we have

 then the system is not globally controllable. \end{theorem} \begin{proof} If $f\notin\Lie(S)$, then $G\oplus S$ is a codimension-$1$ involutive distribution; therefore each of its maximal integral manifolds will separate $\R^n$ into two components.
 By similar arguments as in the proof of Theorem \ref{t1.1}, since $f$ is $S$-supported along $G$, a trajectory starting from $x\in\R^n$ will remain in one connected component of $\R^n\backslash\I_{G\oplus S}(x)$ and its boundary, preventing the system from being controllable. \end{proof}